Awards and Recognition

 - Critical Care

-- Five-Star Recipient for Treatment of Sepsis in 2014
+- Five-Star Recipient for Treatment of Pulmonary Embolism in 2015

 Ohio Diversity Council 2014 Most Powerful and Influential Women